-Last week I shared with you why I decided to hire fellow colleague and trainer, Katie Petersen of Active Evolution to help me take the guess work out of my food choices.
+Last week I shared with you why I decided to hire fellow colleague and trainer to help me take the guess work out of my food choices.
 What she gave to me was much more valuable than any nutrition plan, (read initial post here).
 This week I continue to share my journey…

 WEEKLY WORKOUT SCHEDULE

 Tuesdays: Cardio (run/walk or stairclimber, 20-50 minutes); bench press session in afternoon (20-25 minutes)

 Thursdays: Cardio (run/walk or stairclimber, 20-50 minutes)

 Saturdays: Day off

 Sundays: Bike ride (60-150 minutes)

 *As many days of the week as possible I incorporate 5-20 minutes of mobility work—active stretching, foam rolling, light weight functional exercises.
 I usually do this first thing in the morning.
 And to be totally honest, this was an ‘intended’ workout schedule.
 I was adamant to get in three days of kettlebell training each week, but cardio on Tue/Thu was harder to squeeze in 20-30 minutes, if at all.